Why did we ask...

 Identities shift over time.
 How one identifies today may not define how one understands themselves in the past or future.
 Further, one may not understand their life through the lens of race or may seek to decenter racial predeterminations.
 The Chicago Arts Census recognizes the erasure, violence, and disruption of self that categorization has performed in the past and continues today.
 Race is based on cultural, legal, social, and political determinations, with groupings based on balances of power.

-The Chicago Arts Census asks about race because we want to visualize the effects of racism.
+The Chicago Arts Census asked about race because we want to visualize the effects of racism.
 One of our driving questions is how does race as a tool of social categorization affect people's lives, labor, health, and futures because of social inequality?
 [4]

 ...about disability?